davidnbresch/climada_advanced/data/entities/_readme.txt

 Download spam2005v3r2_global_val_prod_agg.csv.zip (ZIP archive of aggregated value of production data in CSV format for statistics or database applications)

-mrio_generate_agriculture_entity.m was then used to construct a global entity file based on the data mentioned above.
+mrio_generate_agriculture_entity.m was then used to construct a global entity file based on the underlying data.

 *********************************************************
 ***Forestry and Fishing (GLB_forestry_fishing_XXX.mat)***